gshowalt/VirusPopModel/README.md

 In order to more accurately constrain parameters to the field observations, we wanted to compare calculate VBRs to observed values.
 As previously mentioned, observations of VBR within sea ice demonstrate high variability, and VBR can reach ratios fo 10,000 : 1 (refer to [Figure 1](https://github.com/gshowalt/VirusPopModel/blob/main/VBRfigure_recreation.png).

-The steady state solutions for the system were:
+The steady state solutions for the system were determined by hand and are given below:

 > B = detla/(phi*(beta - 1))

 > V = ((mu * N)/(N+Q) - d) / (gamma * phi)

 > N = (n * z * d * Q)/(alpha * (g-1) + n * z * (mu - d))